With the holidays rapidly approaching, you may find yourself looking around your home wishing you had remodeled.

 1. Evaluate What’s Working Well and What’s Not

 First, take a moment to consider your current kitchen.
 Why have you decided on a renovation?
 What definitely needs to change, and what would you like to remain the same?
-From the cabinetry, to meal prep spaces, to accessibility considerations, create a list of each element and think of how your kitchen is—or isn’t—working for you.
+From the cabinetry, to meal prep spaces, the flooring, and accessibility considerations, create a list of each element and think of how your kitchen is—or isn’t—working for you.

 PRO TIP: To resolve a cramped space, keep traffic lanes through the kitchen wide enough to allow family and friends to comfortably navigate.
 42-48 inches in width is the range we recommend for kitchens pathways.